Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: CI Relationships

 \section{\ac{CI} Relationships}

-In this section, we exemplify the concept of \ac{CI} relationships in three basic causal structures, i.e., chains, forks and colliders, which are visualized in Figure \ref{fig:BaiscCausalStructures}.
-We also clarify the connection between \ac{CI} relations and Pearl's d-separation criterion \shortcite{PC_Stable,CSLbook}.\\
+In this section, we exemplify the concept of \ac{CI} relationships in three basic causal structures, i.e., chains, forks, and colliders, which are visualized in Figure \ref{fig:BaiscCausalStructures}.
+We also clarify the connection between \ac{CI} relations and Pearl's d-separation criterion \citep{PC_Stable,CSLbook}.

-\\ In each of the three graphical structures, the child nodes are caused by their parents and by the iid. noise terms $N_i$.
+In each of the three graphical structures, the child nodes are caused by their parents and by the i.i.d. noise terms $N_i$.
 The chain and the the fork on the left side and in the middle of Figure \ref{fig:BaiscCausalStructures}, respectivelly, both visualize causal structures, in which the nodes $X_1$ and $X_3$ are said to be dependent.
 While in chains this is due to changes in $X_1$ causing variations in $X_2$, which in turn have a direct impact on $X_3$, in forks the dependence between $X_1$ and $X_3$ results from the two vertices changing together, when variations in $X_2$ occur.
 However, when conditioned on the middle node $X_2$ of a chain or a fork, then $X_3$ becomes independent of $X_1$.
-In a chain , this results from $X_1$ not providing any new information about $X_3$, if the changes taking place in $X_2$ are already known.
+In a chain, this results from $X_1$ not providing any new information about $X_3$, if the changes taking place in $X_2$ are already known.
 Thus, when holding $X_1$ constant in a chain, then variations in $X_3$ could only occur due to changes in $N_2$ and $N_3$.
 In a fork the \ac{CI} rule $X_3 \upvDash X_1$ | $X_2$ can be explained with changes in $X_1$ and $X_3$ occurring only due to variations in $N_2$ and $N_3$, respectively, when holding the common cause $X_2$ constant.
 Furthermore, for both chains and forks, if $X_2$ is part of the separating set $S$, then the path between $X_1$ and $X_3$ is said to be blocked by the middle vertex $X_2$, and $X_1$ and $X_3$ nodes become d-separated by $X_2$.\\